HavikIV/PrivateChat/README.md

 **Caution:** In most cases, this IP Address is dynamically allocated to each of your ISP's customers.
 By dynamically allocated, I mean that this IP address isn't permantently assigned to you, it can change after the alloated time is over (businesses on the other hand will tend to have static IP addresses).
 Most of the times, modems are generally good at renewing their IP address in a timely manner so that they will retain the same IP address for long periods of time.

 The **Local IP Address** is the IP address of your computer in your local network.
 In most homes and businesses today, there are WiFi routers in use so you have to find out what is your computer's IP Address that the router has assign it and input it in the Textbox indicated by **Local IP Address:** on the server application.
 In the case that all connections will only be made through the local network, then this is the IP address that should be given out.

+Can download the server application from [here] (/PrivateChatServer/Ready/PrivateChatServer.zip)

 One method of obtaining the IP address on a Windows PC is the following: